the-lstv/LWMD/README.md

 # Features
 - **Streaming**: Parse and render Markdown as it is being read.
 - **Lightweight**: No dependencies, single file, no bloat.
-Only 4.75KB minified.
+Only 2.2kB minified and gzipped!
 - **Fast**: Optimized for performance.
-- Customizable.
+- **Customizable**: Tailor the parser to fit your needs.

 WebWorkers are not supported and will not be supported, as it does not make sense to use them for this kind of task - using a WebWorker would nearly double the overhead and make the parsing to DOM slower and less efficient.
 WebWorker !== magic performance enhancer.